Orcomp/Blog/_posts/2013-12-17-Simple-Blogger.md

     bundle exec jekyll serve

-then point your browser to: \"localhost:4000\"
+then point your browser to: \"http://localhost:4000\"

-This will allow you to make changes to your blogs and refresh your browser to immediately see the updates.

 # Tips

-- You need to escape double quotes, single quotes and square brackets etc... i.e.
+- Since Jekyll 1.4.2.
+You need to escape double quotes, single quotes and square brackets etc. i.e.

        \" and \' and \[  \]